Jogy32167/dotnet-basic-recruting-app/README.md

 2. Refactoring of current solution which is written in a non-testable way and doesn't follow proper development patterns.

 ### Part 1
+1. Integrating database to store Locations and Teams inside it.
+We suggest using SqlLiteDb, because it doesn't require any installation in the machine and can be integrated and run right away.
+    1. Code first approach should be used.
+    2. As a result all the data that api returns should come from the database.

-1. Adding validation to the LocationController and TeamsController endpoints and based on that return proper HTTP Codes.
+2. Adding validation to the LocationController and TeamsController endpoints and based on that return proper HTTP Codes.
     1. Location
          1. Name is required and it's maximum length should be 255.
          2. City is required and it's maximum length should be 55.